RobertJN64/NLG_Research/README.md

 `

 `On June 23rd, a group of 12 boys and their soccer coach were trapped in a cave in Thailand, setting off an international rescue mission that captivated the world.
 The group, ages 11 to 16, had gone exploring the Tham Luang cave complex in northern Thailand after a soccer match.
 But they were blocked by rising flood waters after heavy rains.
 The boys and their coach had been stuck in the cave for nine days before they were found.
 Rescue workers scrambled to find a way to get the boys out safely, with a complex network of pumps, ropes, and divers all working together.
 The flooding waters had made the cave increasingly hazardous and the boys were given diving lessons to prepare them for the treacherous journey ahead.
 `

+`A boys soccer team got trapped in a cave in Thailand.
+The players stayed in the cave for 16 days during the rescue mission.
+The parents of boys from a soccer team are suing the government for negligence.
+After they were rescued, the boys were taken to a facility where they were required to get vaccines.
+`